idealparable/BibleQ/JairusDaughtContra.md

 ## Luke

 Luke 8:
 <blockquote><span class="bbq">/41 - And behold, there came a man named Jairus, and he was [fn]an official of the synagogue.
-And falling at Jesus’ feet, he began to plead with Him to come to his house,
+And falling at Jesus’ feet, he began to plead with Him to come to his house,<br><br>

 42 - for he had an [fn]only daughter, about twelve years old, and she was dying.
 But as He went, the crowds were pressing against Him./</span></blockquote>